 Ages 16 months – 3 years

 THE WOODS offers a Toddler classroom for children 16 months to 3 years and 9 month old.
-The Toddler House offers the same benefits of an early Montessori education that children in our Children’s House has been receiving for 50 years in the Springfield area in a smaller and more focused environment.
+The Toddler House offers the same benefits of an early Montessori education that children in our Children’s House has been receiving for 50 years in a smaller and more focused environment.

 The Toddler House is rooted in the Montessori philosophy and aims to help children grow in independence, self-discipline, social and emotional awareness, and physical development of the body.
 Our Toddler House offers a 1:5 teacher ratio with assistant teachers working under the direction of a Lead Teacher holding a Montessori Infant Toddler Credential.
 Materials in the classroom are presented and designed to foster curiosity, exploration, self-sufficiency, and accomplishment with the flexibility and nurturing comfort of a small, attentive environment.